-For young survivors, education is their only hope for the future, the best chance to give meaning, restore order to and ultimately rebuild their lives.
+For young survivors, education is their only hope for the future, the best chance to give meaning, restore order

 Young survivors receive IT skills training at the AVEGA Eastern Region Computer Centre, a project funded by SURF.

 A cow purchased with a grant from the Good Gifts initiative provides income for dependents of survivors to attend school.